Complex-valued Iris Recognition Network: Introduction

 Motivated by these insights, we propose to shift from standard automatic real-valued feature learning as in current deep iris networks to \emph{automatic complex-valued feature learning}.
-This is achieved through designing complex-valued neural networks for iris texture images.
 On the one hand, the shift from a real-valued space to a complex-valued space will enrich the search space for the feature learning process.
 On the other hand, the space shift allows us to incorporate domain knowledge of iris recognition to tailor modern deep learning to take into account the unique properties of the iris texture.

-Applying complex-valued networks in the iris recognition setting is not obvious, since the iris images themselves are real numbers, which explains why all existing deep iris networks are designed and operated only in the real domain.
-We propose to employ Gabor wavelets to transform the input iris image into the Gabor complex response and employ it as the complex input to be further processed by the complex-valued networks.
-The complex-valued nature of the Gabor response allows us to apply automatic complex feature learning for iris texture to directly discover effective representations from data.
-Compared to the classical IrisCode and its phase-based derivatives, the proposed complex-valued iris recognition network retains the benefits of operating in the complex space, but learns feature representation in a data-driven manner as opposed to human-designed.
-Compared to standard real-valued deep iris networks, the proposed complex-valued iris network has a richer representational capacity due to the space shift.
-This is illustrated in Figure~\ref{fig:architecturecomparison}.
+Applying complex-valued networks in the iris recognition setting is not obvious, since the iris images themselves are real numbers, which explains why all existing deep iris networks have been designed and operated only in the real domain.
+We re-purpose the complex response of Gabor wavelets as the complex input to be further processed by a fully complex-valued network.
+This enables us to retain the complex-valued nature of the feature representation through the entire pipeline.
+When the complex-valued nature of the feature representation is retained, it is trivial to recover the phase information from the real and imaginary components.
+Compared to the classical IrisCode and its phase-based derivatives, the proposed fully complex-valued iris recognition network retains the benefits of operating in the complex space, but learns a feature representation in a data-driven manner as opposed to being human-designed.
+This is illustrated in Fig.~\ref{fig:architecturecomparison}.

-In summary, we make three main contributions here: \begin{itemize} \item We introduce complex-valued concepts to deep iris recognition networks.
+The core contributions of this work can be divided into three parts. \begin{itemize} \item We propose to shift processing of the iris texture to the complex-valued space in deep neural networks.
 To the best of our knowledge, this is the first attempt of its kind.
-The complex-valued concepts allow the network to better correspond to the unique nature of iris feature representation, explicitly encoding the phase information.
-However, it also requires fundamental changes to the network design and training.
+The complex-valued concepts allow the network to better cater to the unique properties of iris features, explicitly retaining the phase information in the feature representation.
+However, it also requires fundamental changes to the network design and training process.